Righteousness is perfect love (God). Sin is anything that contradicts God.

 Jesus is explaining that our understanding of sin falls woefully short.
 He's saying that, yes, murder and adultery are sins, but so are holding a grudge (unforgiveness), lust, and hatred.
 Jesus is saying that sin is not the outward action, but the inner workings of our hearts.

-God never intended to leave us to our own devices; He promised to rescue us, to forgive our wrongdoings, and to remember our sins no more (Hebrews 8:12).
-God created us knowing and promising to make a way for us to co-exist with Him and experience perfect love.
-He fulfilled His promise by sending Himself (Jesus) to take the penalty for our wrongdoing.
+God fulfilled His promise by sending Himself (Jesus) to take the penalty for our wrongdoing.
 God's Word tell us, "God made Him (Jesus) who had no sin to be sin for us, so that in Him we might become the righteousness of God."
 2 Corinthians 5:21.

-It might not make sense to you right now.
+It might not all make sense to you right now.
 But if you're tired, burdened, and worn out, and you ask God to take over, He'll show you what this all means.
-He'll make all the wrongs right, change the workings of your heart, and you will experience perfect love.
+He'll make all the wrongs right, change the inner workings of your heart, and you will experience perfect love.